 If anyone can contribute any more information, knowledge or experiences about these Record Club issues, get onto your keyboard right away.
 My thanks to Geoffrey Wheeler for pointing me to this interesting and previously unknown to me piece of record history.
 If I ever find myself digging in thrift shop crates, I feel better informed, hopefully you are too.
 Only remember, if we reach for the same record at the same time, I saw it first.

-ARS Discography – updated July 23 – full numerical series now in correct ascending order (unlike Discogs) missing titles entered blank as they fall.
+ARS Discography – updated February 17, 2019 – full numerical series in ascending order, missing titles entered blank as they fall.

 G 401 Giants Of Jazz (LP, Comp)